jpbourgeon/nexus-cli/README.md

 ## Docker compose convention

 - As of now, the cli is mono project.
 It targets a single docker-compose.yaml file.
 - Services should use profiles to group related services.
-The "all" should
+The "all" profile is expected to be set on every services.

 ## Installation